 - Photo #509 was deleted from the phone.

 There’s a lot of speculation on why the photos were taken.
-One person pointed out that non of the photos contain the girls, therefore it’s possible that the photos were taken by their killer.
+One person pointed out that the girls are in none of the photos, therefore it’s possible that the photos were taken by their killer.
 Some people believe that the camera’s flash was used as a light source, which is a viable explanation.
 Others believe that it was a final attempt to document their location before succumbing to inevitable death.

 Example picture from their phone: